KauzClay/docs-tap/supply-chain/platform-engineering/how-to/supply-chain-authoring/construct-with-cli.hbs.md

    ```

-## Generate the SupplyChain
+## Generate the `SupplyChain`

-The Tanzu Supply Chain CLI plug-in supports two modes of operation for generating SupplyChains.
+The Tanzu Supply Chain CLI plug-in supports two modes of operation for generating `SupplyChains`.

 - Interactive: Use a guided wizard
 - Non-interactive: Use flags